 Yet rum’s diversity and accessibility is also what can make it utterly confusing.
 More than any other distillate, rum is a spirit of the world, a drink with a well-stamped passport.
 As such there are strict rules and regulations for its production in a number of countries across the globe, bolstered by well-established geographical indications in places such as the French island of Martinique, whose rhum agricole holds an appellation d’origine contrôlée.
 Yet there are also a number of other countries where rum rules aren’t as strict.
 And with no global body of rum producers, it is left to each individual country to develop and adopt a set of local regulations.

-This lack of a global classification system to separate the high-end offerings from the legion of poorly made, mass-produced and over-sweetened lower-shelf offerings means continued confusion on the shelves for many consumers.
+This lack of a global classification system to separate the high-end offerings of truly good rum from the legion of poorly made, mass-produced and over-sweetened lower-shelf offerings means continued confusion on the shelves for many consumers.
 That’s a shame, because some of the great aged rums can stand toe-to-toe with the best Scotch and the best Cognac the world has to offer.
 They also boast the credentials to be taken just as seriously.
 Take the Hampden Estate’s Pot Still Rum from Jamaica, whose entire process is outlined on the label, from wild fermentation to the abstinence of sugar, the style of pot stills and the maturation environment.
 Or Plantation, which bottles rums from across the Caribbean and beyond, and is not afraid to tell the consumer exactly what is in the bottle.